 A dependent care FSA is probably the easiest, most surefire way to save money on nanny taxes.
 This gives you the opportunity to pay for up to $5,000 in eligible childcare expenses with pre-tax dollars.

 If your employer provides this benefit, sign up to create an account during the next open enrollment period.
 You will choose an amount of your pre-tax income to get taken from your paycheck and contributed to your dependent care account.
-2020 limits are $5,000 for individuals or married couples filing jointly, and $2,500 for married couples filing separately.
+2021 limits were significantly raised and are now at $10,500 for individuals or married couples filing jointly, and $5,250 for married couples filing separately.

 Watch out for these couple things that trip people up: